Redundancy & Restructuring

 Many redundancy and restructuring programmes trigger obligations to engage with recognised trade unions and/or works councils.
 We draw on the expertise of our specialist Trade Unions and Collective Rights group to assist employers to comply with these obligations in ways that minimise any impact on good ongoing industrial relations and to react to any challenges that do arise.

-Restructuring the workplace post Covid-19 - FAQs for employers20 July 2021
+Restructuring the workplace post Covid-19 - FAQs for employers11 October 2021

-The furlough scheme may have been extended to 30 September 2021, but employers are looking ahead to cost-saving measures in the face of ongoing economic challenges.
+As the furlough scheme has now ended, some employers are focused on cost-saving measures in the face of ongoing economic challenges.